-One common question people have once they learn of a loved one’s need for addiction treatment is, “how long will they need treatment?”
-One of the simpler answers is “it depends.”
-But experts agree that the longer stays of a treatment seems to be more effective in long term sobriety, as it helps the addict develop resources that prevent relapse.
+One common question people have once they learn of a loved one’s need for addiction treatment is, “How long will they need treatment?”
+One of the simpler answers is “It depends.”
+But experts agree that the longer stays of a treatment seems to be more effective in long term recovery, as it helps the person with substance abuse disorder develop resources that may prevent relapse.

 The National Institute on Drug Abuse (NIDA) reports, “research has shown unequivocally that good outcomes are contingent on adequate lengths of treatment.
 Generally, for residential or outpatient treatment, participation for less than 90 days is of limited or no effectiveness, and treatments lasting significantly longer often are indicated.3”

 The NIDA’s statement is similar to other study findings (see additional references below.)

 Research generally shows that anything less than 90-days is of limited effectiveness because it takes the brain up to 120 days – or sometimes longer than one year – to return to its baseline functioning depending upon the substances used and intensity/duration of used10.

 Having a loved one attend treatment for 90 days will also provide adequate time for the family to receive support.
 It provides more time for involvement in family therapy, and time for adjustment to a new family dynamic.
 Addiction affects the entire family, not just the addicted individual15.

 Moreover, a 90-day treatment stay typically offers time for the facility to provide community reintegration services, which significantly improves chances of maintaining sobriety16.